-Composition, name of members, Chairman and Attendance of the Committee as on 31st March, 2022, the Nomination and Remuneration Committee comprised of 3 members, all of whom are Non-Executive Independent Directors.
-Mr. Naveen Bansal is the Chairman and Mr. GolamMomen and Mr. Ghanshyam Das Gupta are the other members of the said committee.
-During the year under review 4(Four)Nomination and Remuneration Committee meeting were held, the dates being 30th June, 2021, 12th August, 2021, 12th November, 2021 and 12th February, 2022.
-The composition of the Committee and particulars of attendance by the members at the meetings of the Committee held in FY 2021-2022 are given below:
+Composition, name of members, Chairman and Attendance of the Committee as on 31st March, 2023:

+The Nomination and Remuneration Committee comprised of 3 members, all of whom are Non-Executive Independent Directors.
+Mr. Naveen Bansal is the Chairman and Mr. Golam Momen (had been passed away on 29.01.2023), Mr. Ghanshyam Das Gupta and Mr. Deepak Nagar (has been appointed as member w.e.f 13.02.2023) are the other members of the said committee.
+During the year under review 4 (Four) Nomination and Remuneration Committee meeting were held, the dates being 30th May, 2022, 8th August, 2022, 14th